protocolbuffers/protocolbuffers.github.io/content/programming-guides/deserialize-debug.md

 This is intentional.
 Don't attempt to parse the output of this debug format.
 We reserve the right to change the syntax without notice.
 The debug format syntax randomly changes per process to prevent inadvertent dependencies.
-If a syntactic change in the debug format would break your system, chances are you shouldn't use the debug representation of a proto.
+If a syntactic change in the debug format would break your system, chances are you should be using a TextFormat API rather than using the debug representation of a proto.

 ## FAQ